openbmc/hiomapd/Documentation/mbox_protocol.md

 BMC must ensure that a write performs as expected - that is if an erase is required before a write then the BMC must perform this itself.

+The host may lock an area of flash using the MARK_LOCKED command.
+Any attempt to mark dirty or erased this area of flash must fail with the LOCKED_ERROR response code.
+The host may open a write window which contains a locked area of flash however changes to a locked area of flash must never be written back to the backing data source (i.e. that area of flash must be treated as read only).
+An attempt to lock an area of flash which is not clean in the current window must fail with PARAM_ERROR.
+(V3)

 ### BMC Events

 The BMC can raise events with the host asynchronously to communicate to the